52 Weeks Of True Stories:

 Build Character One Week At A Time

 Being accountable shows others they can trust you, and trust is what makes someone a true leader.
-After his defeat at Gettysburg, Robert E. Lee accepted responsibility with grace, and even his former enemies respected him.
+After Robert E. Lee accepted responsibility, even his former enemies respected him.
 That same kind of honesty—owning your challenges without excuses—builds lasting trust in your own life.
+“The integrity of the upright guides them, but the unfaithful are destroyed by their duplicity.” — Proverbs 11:3